Kraigie/nostrum/docs/static/Gateway Intents.md

   ]
 ```

-Possible options (and the events they correspond to) are:
+Possible intents (and the gateway events they correspond to) are:

 ```
 guilds: